-Beginning Tuesday, May 1, 2018, the Town of Wake Forest will no longer require fence permits for residential dwellings.
+The Town of Wake Forest does not require fence permits for residential dwellings.

-Residents planning to install a fence on their property (single family home or townhouse) will only be required to obtain a fence permit if they have an easement on their property and wish to encroach upon the easement.
+Residents planning to install a fence on their property (single family home or townhouse) will only be required to obtain a fence permit if they have an easement on their property.

 Fence permits for anyone requiring an encroachment may submit the permit online via the Town's Electronic Plan Review portal.

 The fee for a fence permit is $100.

 Uses that will continue to require a fence permit include neighborhoods wishing to install a fence on common area, apartment complexes and non-residential uses.

 For more information, call the Planning Department at 919-435-9510.

 Generally, no. However, if an easement is located on your property, a fence permit will be required.
 If there is an easement on your property, please submit a fence permit through our Electronic Plan Review portal.

 A fence is not permitted in a Town of Wake Forest public easement per UDO Section 6.10.2.E.
 Fences may be permitted in a private drainage easement with HOA approval.

 Yes, non-residential uses require a fence permit please submit a fence permit through our Electronic Plan Review portal.